-Today, I am so excited to share that I have the author of the YA debut romcom novel A Taste for Love by Jennifer Yen, on the blog!
+Today, I am so excited to share that I have the author of the YA debut romcom novel, A Taste for Love, on the blog!

 You can read my review here to know more about the book and what I loved about it.

-Without further ado, let’s get comfy in our seats, grab your milk tea and snacks if you want, and get to know Jennifer Yen and her debut YA novel, A Taste for Love with me!
+Without further ado, let’s get comfy in our seats, grab your bubble tea and snacks if you want, and let us get to know Jennifer Yen and her debut YA novel, A Taste for Love!